What we do here is ontogeny (and so can you!)

 3) Field course (summer, Freshman or Sophomore years); a three week gen ed course, where students join me to dig up dinosaurs in the Hell Creek Formation of Montana from mid July to early August: http://www.carthage.edu/live/news/151-productive-dinosaur-dig-has-students-buzzing.
 Exceptional paleo track students are invited to participate in succeeding field seasons as paid field assistants.

 4) Independent Study (Spring, Junior year) in Dinosaur Ontogeny and Phylogeny; this is an upper-level biology course.
 This is only for students who are headed for graduate school (either Master's or Doctoral programs) who have a high record of academic achievement.
 In this course, students get one-on-one training with me on an actual research project that they can develop into their senior thesis.
+They also receive an intensive primer in phylogenetic systematics (cladistics).

-Students are required to present the results of their project at the Natural Sciences Division Colloquium and, in their senior year, present their results as a poster or platform presentation at the Annual Meeting of the Society of Vertebrate Paleontology and/or the Midstates Math and Science Consortium.
+at the Annual Meeting of the Society of Vertebrate Paleontology and/or the Midstates Math and Science Consortium.

-Beyond that, the Independent Study is intended to give students an early start on their research that they will develop further in graduate school.
+is intended to give students an early start on their research that they will

 5) Senior seminar (Fall, Senior year); this is an expansion of the Independent Study project, ideally based on a museum visit over the winter break.